Are Ketogenic Diets Harmful for Women?

 When following a ketogenic diet, it’s best to work with a practitioner and track your HgA1c, fasting glucose and fasting insulin levels.

 Cortisol & Too Much Stress

-Restricting calories while restricting carbohydrates is often not necessary and can increase stress on the body.
+Restricting calories while restricting carbohydrates is often not necessary and will increase stress on the body.
 For women that hold onto excess belly fat that is driven by insulin resistance, lowering your carbohydrate intake can often improve insulin and blood glucose levels.
 If insulin levels stay low and the body has access to stored fat cells, it will help your body burn fat for energy.
 A Harvard study concluded that there is a possibility that focusing on restricting carbohydrates rather than calories may work better for long-term weight control.

 A common recommendation to further increase ketone levels and enhance weight loss while on a ketogenic diet is to restrict the window of eating time but this can also be a stressor.
 This usually means an overnight fast of 14-16 hours and eating all meals within a 8-10 hour window.
 I often do not recommend women incorporate an overnight fast for more than 14 hours while also eating a ketogenic diet because of the way that both approaches impact cortisol levels.